PCI Recommender Guide

 You are responsible for editorial decisions based on the reviews made by the referees.
 Referees do not make decisions; this is your duty.

 Post your editorial decision or write your recommendation text within 10 days after receiving the reviews or the revised version of the preprint.

 Your editorial decision should synthesize the most relevant comments of the reviews as well as your own points of criticism.

 State whether you disagree with some points raised by the reviewers.

 Feel free to reject an article at any step of the evaluation process (even after let’s say the third round of review) if there are scientifically sound reasons justifying this rejection.

 Pay attention to typographical and other errors.
 A recommended article must be as close to perfect as possible in terms of its form because it is a completed final article.
 If the language is poor, mention it to the authors and suggest that they check for typos and/or have it proofread by a native English speaker.

 Check that data, scripts, simulation code, software parameters, etc. are available to the reader (e.g. repository link/DOI or appendix ).

 If you accept the article, you must write a recommendation text.
 This text is a short article, similar to a News & Views piece.
-It has its own title, contains between 300 and 1500 words, describes the context, explains why the article is particularly interesting, and it is citable.
-The limitations of the preprint can also be discussed.
+It has its own title, contains between 300 and 1500 words, describes the context, explains why you find it interesting and why you decided to recommend it, and it is citable.
 This text also contains references (at a minimum the reference to the article being recommended).